 Graeme has worked in a variety of senior roles within schools.
 He brings to CIRES his extensive experience as a teacher and school program administrator, providing valuable perspectives on how schools operate.

 Graeme’s academic interest is to document and reflect on the interplay of government policies and school practice.
-This he is doing by developing a case study of the government secondary college he is still connected to.
-Graeme hopes to demonstrate the vitality of ‘on the ground’ programs that emerge within schools and often develop independently of government policies.
+He is doing this by developing a case study of the government secondary college he is still connected to.
+Graeme hopes to demonstrate the vitality of ‘on the ground’ programs that emerge within schools, often develop independently of government policies.

 Areas of expertise